GamerZ14/fosscord-docs/docs/setup/friendly_setup.md

 CREATE USER fosscord WITH CREATEDB PASSWORD 'your.password';
 create database fosscord with owner fosscord;
 ```
-Note: Change the 'your.password' with the password you would like to keep for your database.
+Note: Change 'your.password' to the password you would like for your database.
 You will need this password for accessing your DB.

-6. We will now create a env file to configure fosscord server to use the custom DB instead of the default one.
+6. We will now create an env file to configure fosscord server to use the custom DB instead of the default one.
 ```
 nano .env
 ```